Groundfish Assessment Program Bottom Trawl Surveys

 The objectives of these surveys are to:

-- monitor trends in the marine ecosystem of the Bering Sea, Aleutian Islands, and Gulf of Alaska,
+- monitor the population and environmental trends in the marine ecosystem of the Bering Sea, Aleutian Islands, and Gulf of Alaska,

-- produce fishery-independent biomass and abundance estimates for commercially important fish and crab species, and
+- produce fishery-independent biomass (weight) and abundance (number) estimates for commercially important fish and crab species, and

 - collect other biological and environmental data for use in ecosystem-based fishery management.